citomni/http-skeleton/README.md

 ## License

-CitOmni HTTP is released under the **GNU General Public License v3.0 or later**.
+**CitOmni HTTP Skeleton** is released under the **MIT License**.

 See [LICENSE](LICENSE) for details.

+> Note: The skeleton is intended to be copied into your application.
+MIT keeps your resulting app free to use under your own terms (including proprietary).

 ---